Updated: Sep 29

 44. BTS- Dope (2015)

-One of the first K-Pop songs that caught my attention.
-Dope's iconic brass riff is highly engaging, bringing out the best from the soon-to-be world-conquering group!
+Dope was one of the first K-Pop songs that caught my attention.
+The iconic brass riff is the star, but let's not forget the rapping and the track's undisputed energy.

 43. Seventeen- Mansae (2015)

 Following the incredible debut, Seventeen improved upon it by delivering the remarkably fun Mansae.
-It regained the foundation of their debut track, this time upping the antique more to present greater charisma and energy.
-Throughout all this, the repetition of "Mansae" remains the single's best moment.
+It regained the foundation of its debut, this time presenting more potent energy.

 42. Snuper- Back:Hug (2017)

 In a year that saw K-Pop embracing tropical house, Back:Hug stands as the most innovative and exciting material.
 The two-part chorus is captivating, presenting classic vocal melodies followed by a mesmerizing synthesizer.